 The medical device industry in general, and the glucose testing sector of this industry in particular, are characterized by the existence of a large number of patents and frequent litigation based on assertions of patent infringement.
 We are aware of numerous patents issued to third parties that may relate to the technology used in our business, including the design and manufacture of CGM sensors and CGM systems, as well as methods for continuous glucose monitoring.
 Each of these patents contains multiple claims, any one of which may be independently asserted against us.
 The owners of these patents may assert that the manufacture, use, sale or offer for sale of our CGM sensors or CGM systems infringes one or more claims of their patents.
+For example, as noted in Item 3: Legal Proceedings, in May 2024, we were served with a complaint by Cellspin Soft, Inc., a non-practicing entity, filed against us in the United States District Court for the Eastern District of Texas, alleging that we infringe on certain patents owned by it and seeking unspecified damages.
+We note that the validity of all three patents-in-suit is currently being challenged in Inter Partes Review proceedings at the U.S. Patent and Trademark Office, where the Patent Trial and Appeal Board instituted a review which the Company has joined.
+On February 5, 2025, the court issued an order staying the complaint pending resolution of the Inter Partes Review.
+We are further reviewing the allegations, and intend to vigorously defend this matter, however, the outcome of any litigation, such as this, is inherently unpredictable.

 Furthermore, there may be additional patents issued to third parties of which we are presently unaware that may relate to aspects of our technology that such third parties could assert against us and materially and adversely affect our business.
 In addition, because patent applications can take many years to issue, there may be patent applications that are currently pending and unknown to us, which may later result in issued patents that third parties could assert against us and harm our business.